-In their day, Curtis and Leigh were one of Hollywood’s up-and-coming couples, two successful, ambitious, famous people who appeared to have it all, with that ‘all’ including a happy marriage and two fine children.
-(As is often the case, appearances were deceiving: Curtis and Leigh divorced in 1962 after eleven years of marriage, and there were more difficult times ahead for both of them.)
-It’s thus possible that the current rumor about Jamie Lee stems from an ancient backlash against her parents, long-ago envy expressed as a slander about what the union of two “perfect” people had produced.
-Just as the fox decries as sour the grapes that hang out of his reach, so might meanspirited folks fed up with hearing about the beautiful people spread a rumor that cuts these stars down to size.
+In their day, Curtis and Leigh were one of Hollywood's up-and-coming couples, two successful, ambitious, famous people who appeared to have it all, with that "all" including a happy marriage and two fine children.
+(As is often the case, appearances were deceiving: Curtis and Leigh divorced in 1962 after 11 years of marriage, and there were more difficult times ahead for both of them.)
+It's thus possible that the current rumor about Jamie Lee stems from an ancient backlash against her parents, long-ago envy expressed as a slander about what the union of two "perfect" people had produced.
+Just as the fox decries as sour the grapes that hang out of his reach, so might meanspirited folks fed up with hearing about the beautiful people spread a rumor that, in their minds, at least, cuts these stars down to size.

 At that time, we didn't know ahead of time if it would be a girl or a boy, so when I was pregnant with Kelly, my best friend Jackie Gershwin said, "Why don't you call the baby Kelly, so if it's a girl, it works, and if it's a boy, it works?"
 And she thought the same thing with Jamie.
 The babies were named before they were born because Jackie said, "This way, we won't have to worry about it!"

-If the names were truly chosen before the children arrived, that puts paid to the notion that ‘Jamie Lee’ was so christened in response to a medical condition that would only have been discovered after her delivery.
-(Jamie Lee Curtis was born long before the development of medical technology that could identify dual-gendered fetuses.)
+If the names were truly chosen before the children arrived, that puts paid to the notion that "Jamie Lee" was so christened in response to a medical condition that would only have been discovered after her delivery.
+(Jamie Lee Curtis was born long before the development of medical technology that could identify dual-sexed fetuses.)

 (Many technical names have been assigned to describe sexual ambiguity, including testicular feminization, transgendered, and androgen insensitivity syndrome.
 Rather than get bogged down here in descriptions of them, we direct readers to follow the link in the "Additional Information" section of this page for further discussion of the subject.)

-Intersexuality is a reality; some children are ambiguously gendered at birth.
-However, one particular point needs to be made, and made quite vehemently: The existence of such medical conditions is not reason in itself to suppose that Jamie Lee Curtis has any of them.
+Intersexuality is a reality; some children are ambiguously sexed at birth.
+However, one particular point needs to be made, and made quite vehemently: The existence of such anatomical variations is not reason in itself to suppose that Jamie Lee Curtis has any of them.
 Using the one to bolster belief in the second is akin to claiming the existence of the Atlantic Ocean somehow proves a particular ship sank in it.